esferatec/ec-lua-extension/README.md

 isstring(v) -- Return true if the value is a integer and false otherwise. istable(v) -- Return true if the value is a table and false otherwise.

-toboolean(v) -- Convert a number or string to boolean totable(v) -- Convert a number or string to table
+toboolean(v) -- Convert a number or string to boolean. totable(v) -- Convert a number or string to table.

 string.count(s) -- Return the number of occurrences of substring. string.endswith(s, suffix) -- Return true if the string ends with the specified suffix and false otherwise.